Are you looking for the Best GameBoy Emulator? Read on to know about it.

 Classic game boy supports all games and a very special feature about this emulator is that it has the functionality to save states, load states, fast forward cheat code support as well.
 Moreover, with this emulator, you get hardware controller support as well.

-The free version has few features missing if compared to the premium version of this emulator.
+The free version has a few features missing if compared to the premium version of this emulator.
 The only problem is that the ClassicBoy Gold hasn’t got any updates for quite a long time but you can expect it anytime to get an update as well

 ClassicBoy is a powerful front end with multiple emulator cores and is also known as plugins.
 ClassicBoy simulates dozens of retro video game consoles by using special architecture which puts user events into the buffer.